arkency/posts/posts/2021-01-12-gradual-automation-in-ruby.md

 # Gradual automation in Ruby

 It's the simplest piece of Ruby code you'll read today.
-Also known as: _do-nothing scripting_.
-[Original inspiration](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/).
+I originally stubled upon it [here](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/), where it's referred as _do-nothing scripting_.
+I have yet another name for it, though: **Puts-First Automation** or _Puts-Driven Automation_.

 ## Problem